NAME

 disorder_protocol(5) for more details.

-broadcast ADDRESS PORT
+broadcast [FAMILY] ADDRESS PORT

 Transmit sound data to ADDRESS using UDP port PORT.
 This

-implies api network.
+implies api rtp.

 See also multicast_loop and multicast_ttl.

-broadcast_from ADDRESS PORT
+broadcast_from [FAMILY] ADDRESS PORT

 Sets the (local) source address used by broadcast.